SHT library API. More...

 | context | Optional function-specific context. |

-| typedef _Bool(* sht_eqfn_t) (const void *restrict key, const void *restrict entry, void *restrict context) |
+| typedef bool(* sht_eqfn_t) (const void *restrict key, const void *restrict entry, void *restrict context) |

 Equality comparison function type.